Rmark92/Patzer/README.md

   this.adjustCastleRights(moveData.pieceType, moveData.from, moveData.captPieceType, moveData.to);
   this.setNewEpState();

-  // handles special move types, like castling and en passant this.execMoveType(moveData.from, moveData.to, moveData.type);
+  // handles special move types, like castling and promotions this.execMoveType(moveData.from, moveData.to, moveData.type);

   this.prevMoves.push(move);